-The 11 players sold by Real Madrid in 2022 & how they’ve fared since
+The 11 players let go by Real Madrid last summer & how they’ve fared since

 Real Madrid were Spanish and European champions in 2022, but that didn’t stop them from having something of a clear-out last summer.